2021 Festival Appeal

 From the Festival President

 The 22nd January 2015 saw the launch, at Hendre Lodge, of The Provincial Grand Lodge of South Wales 2021 Festival, in aid of the RMBI.
-This is an opportunity for South Wales Masons to show how they are ‘Committed to Caring’, by supporting and assisting fellow Freemasons and their relatives in their time of need.
+The Festival is an opportunity for South Wales Masons to show how they are ‘Committed to Caring’, by supporting and assisting fellow Freemasons and their relatives in their time of need.

 The funds raised will enable the RMBI to continue their vital work in delivering the highest standards of care to over 1,000 residents in its Homes and continue to expand its range of services provided.